LynkCoDAO/TOKEN/README.md

 ## Mainnet deployment

-You can deploy AaveToken and LendToAaveMigrator to the mainnet network via the following command:
+You can deploy AaveToken and LendToLNKMigrator to the mainnet network via the following command:

 ```
 LNK_ADMIN=governance_or_ETH_address